ludicast/ice/README.markdown

         <% } %>
     </table>

-These templates can be run from the appropriate views directory, where they have a .ice extension.
+These templates can be run from the appropriate views directory, provided they have a .ice extension.
 Also, the templates may be compiled on demand with the method:

     Ice.convert_template(template_text, vars = {})